Tutorial

 Additional Resources

-Google Earth Engine is a platform idea for carrying out continental and planetary scale geospatial analyses.
-It has a multi-pedabyte catalog of satellite imagery and geospatial datasets, and is a powerful tool for comparing and scaling up NEON airborne datasets.
+Google Earth Engine is a platform for carrying out continental and planetary scale geospatial analyses.
+It has a multi-pedabyte catalog of satellite imagery and geospatial datasets, and is a powerful environment for comparing and scaling up NEON airborne datasets.

-The NEON data products can currently be accessed through the projects/neon-prod-earthengine/assets/
+The NEON data products that have been made available on GEE can be currently be accessed through the projects/neon-prod-earthengine

 To access the NEON AOP data you can read in the Image Collection ee.ImageCollection